Lego Spider-Man

 Lego Spider-Man (stylized as LEGO Spider-Man) is a product range of the Lego construction toy, based on the Marvel Comics character Spider-Man.
 When the theme first launched in 2002, it was inspired by the Spider-Man film released the same year and was part of the Lego Studios line.
 Additional sets were released two years later, based on the film's sequel, Spider-Man 2.
 The theme was discontinued before the release of Spider-Man 3, and the rights were sold to rival Mega Brands, who entered a multi-year licensing deal with Marvel Enterprises, giving them the rights to produce playsets, vehicles, and other building-themed products based upon various Marvel characters for their Mega Bloks toys.

 In 2012, Lego revived the theme, starting with several waves of sets based on the Ultimate Spider-Man animated series in their Marvel Super Heroes line.
 Starting with 2016, the theme was renamed simply Spider-Man.
 In 2017, 2019 and 2021, sets based on the films Spider-Man: Homecoming, Spider-Man: Far From Home, and Spider-Man: No Way Home, respectively, were released.
 A LEGO Spider-Man, voiced by Nic Novicki, was featured as a minor character in Spider-Man: Across the Spider-Verse.

 Overview

 Lego Spider-Man was originally based on the original film, but now focuses on newer films and television shows.
 The product line focuses on Spider-Man battling against super villains in New York City.
 Lego Spider-Man aims to recreate the main characters in Lego form, including Spider-Man and his rogues gallery.

 Development

 Lego Spider-Man sets are inspired by the mainlime Marvel Universe.
 The construction toy range was based on the Marvel franchise and developed in collaboration with Marvel Entertainment.
 While sometimes recreating events from storylines, the sets are most often playsets with no connection to any sense of timeline previously established in the Marvel Universe.

+Cosplay of Spider-Man as a Lego minifigure.